robertwenner/comics/doc/outputs.md

 The `collect` argument takes one or more names to use for tags from the comic's metadata.
 It defaults to "tags" if not given.

+'min-count' specifies how often a tag has to be used to be considered.
+That way you can suppress tags pages and links when only two or three comics use a tag.
+If not given, all tags are included.

 The `template` is used for tag pages.
 It can either be a single file name, if you want to use the same template for all languages, or an object where